-Narrative to Support Achievement Appendix Evidence Onsite Evidence Information about the program must be readily available to prospective students and the public via a website and must include at least the following: a.
+Required Element 7.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence Required Element 7.3 All Programs: Information about the program must be readily available to prospective students and the public via a website and must include at least the following: a.
 Accreditation status, including the full name, address, phone number, and website of ACEND on the program's website homepage. b.
 Description of the program, including program's mission, goals and objectives. c.
 A statement that program outcomes data are available upon request. d.
 Information about the requirements and process to become a registered dietitian nutritionist (RDN), including education, supervised experiential learning, the CDR credentialing exam, state licensure/certification, states for which the program meets State requirements for licensure/certification, and how the program fits into the process. e.
 Estimated cost to students, including tuition and fees, necessary books and supplies, transportation, typical charges for room and board or housing, and any other program-specific costs. f.
 Application and admission requirements. g.
 Academic and program calendar or schedule. h.
-Graduation and program completion requirements. i.
-Availability of financial aid and loan deferments (federal or private), scholarships, stipends and other monetary support, if applicable. j.
-Guidance about distance education components, such as technology requirements, if applicable. k.
-If students are required to locate their own supervised experiential learning sites and/or preceptors, requirements for this must be described, including the program's role and responsibility to assist students to ensure timely completion of the program. l.
-A description of the criteria and policies and procedures used to evaluate and award credit for prior learning experiences, such as coursework or supervised experiential learning hours, and the types and sources from which credit will not be accepted.
-All Programs: [Candidacy programs only] Describe where complete program information will be found if granted accreditation.
-All Programs: Completed checklist with location of information for prospective students and the public (use template titled "Information to Prospective Students and the Public Checklist").
+Graduation and program completion requirements.
+Narrative to Support Achievement All Programs: [Candidacy programs only] Describe where complete program information will be found if granted accreditation.
+Note for 7.3.e: If the program has distance components, the program must include estimated cost for any associated fees related to distance education.
+Note for 7.3.j: See glossary of terms for definition of distance education.
+If the program has distance components, the program must provide information to prospective students/interns of the expectations around technology needed, technology skills, and any other requirements needed to be able to participate in those required distance components.
+Appendix Evidence All Programs: Completed checklist with location of information for prospective students and the public (use template titled "Information to Prospective Students and the Public Checklist").
 [Programs applying for candidacy provide draft website materials.]
 Notes: Information should be readily available (no more than three clicks from the program's home page).
 If institution information is used, such as a catalog/bulletin, tuition, academic calendar, program's website must provide active links to this information.
-For 7.3.d ("state licensure/certification"): RDN/DT programs must mention that RDNs/NDTRs are required to be licensed/certified in some states and indicate whether this requirement is applicable in the state in which the program resides.
-Program can refer to state licensure requirements found on the CDR's website.
-For 7.3.d ("states for which the program meets State requirements for licensure/certification"): Programs can include a link to the CDR web page that has a listing of state and U.S. territory licensure and certification/laws.
-If program offers international rotation, website information should describe the Offsite Evidence
+For 7.3.d ("state licensure/certification"): RDN/DT Onsite Evidence